 Cessna 172 Skyhawk

-The Cessna 172 is the most popular General Aviation airplane in history, and for good reason — with room for four, it's an accommodating aircraft that's great to fly with your friends, your family, or just your golf clubs.
-This also is an ideal airplane for pilots seeking an Instrument Rating, while beginning students who prefer a larger aircraft often train in the trusty 'Hawk.
+The Cessna 172 is the most popular General Aviation airplane in history, and for good reason with room for four, it's an accommodating aircraft that's great to fly with your friends, your family, or just your golf clubs.
+This also is an ideal airplane for pilots seeking an Instrument Rating, while student pilots who prefer a larger aircraft often put the 172 at the top of the list.
+Extras on our premium model include a Garmin 750 and an autopilot.

 Diamond DA20-C1 Eclipse

-Here's the plane that really turns heads when it's on the ramp — the Diamond DA20-C1 Eclipse is a state-of-the-art platform with a composite airframe, low profile, and smooth 180-degree canopy for unobstructed views.
-In fact, the cockpit feels more like a modern sportscar than the typical Cessna or Piper, but don't be fooled — the Eclipse is a training aircraft that's perfect for VFR flying.
-Combining elements of gliders, taildraggers, and modern tri-gear planes, the Eclipse features broad wings, a T-tail empennage, and a stick-and-rudder layout, and the 125-hp Continental launches the plane just seconds after rotation.
-If you've been flying Cessnas or Pipers, log some time in the Eclipse and expect to fall in love with flying all over again.
+The Diamond DA20 Eclipse always turns heads when it's on the ramp, thanks to its composite airframe, low profile, and smooth 180-degree canopy that offers unobstructed views.
+In fact, the cockpit feels more like a modern sportscar than the typical Cessna or Piper, but don't be fooled the DA20 is a training aircraft that's perfect for VFR flying.
+Combining elements of gliders, taildraggers, and modern tri-gear planes, it features broad wings, a T-tail empennage, and a stick-and-rudder layout.
+If you've been flying Cessnas or Pipers, log some time in the DA20 and expect to fall in love with flying all over again.

 Piper PA-28-140 Cherokee

-If you're a fan of low wings, we've got the bird for you — the Piper Cherokee, the airplane that set the standard for all classic Pipers.
-However, our 1973 "Cruiser" edition is a bit unusual, because it doesn't have a back-seat, making it perfect for a weekend getaway with approx. 300 additional lbs. of useful load, and the 150 hp.
-Lycoming engine has power to spare.
+The Piper Cherokee has set the standard for all classic Pipers.
+However, our 1973 "Cruiser" edition is a bit unusual, because it doesn't have a back-seat, making it perfect for a weekend getaway with approx. 300 additional lbs. of useful load, while the upgraded 180 hp.
+Lycoming engine offers power to spare.
 Few General Aviation airplanes have earned as much loyalty over the years as the iconic Cherokee, which is suitable for Private Pilot training and a lifetime of flying thereafter.
+GPS on board.
 VFR only.

 Cessna 150